-Introductory rate until the end of November – $392 for 8 pax ($49 per person)
+Introductory rate until the end of April.
+Normal price $69 per person.

 We’ve been piloting a few sessions and the feedback has been overwhelmingly positive.
 This is our new baking innovation that we’re introducing to New Zealand and the world to help breakdown social stigma and let us our bakers show you how our cookies are changing their lives.

 The Story Behind Baking In The Dark